-The above graph illustrates results of the multidimensional test on a 650-MW Francis unit.
-It shows, in grey scale, the cavitation intensity as was acquired by the sensor on the guide vane 13 within a time interval covering passage of four guide vanes.
-The notation 13/2, 11/3 etc. follows a v/b-scheme presenting the cavitation components caused on a runner blade b behind a guide vane v.
-Due to indivisibility of the numbers of guide vanes and runner blades, 32:13, and fast reaction of the sensors and electronics, traces of cavitation stemming from all the active v/b-combinations are revealed and, as shown, the load-dependence of the related cavitation intensity is assessed.
+The above graph illustrates the results of a multidimensional test on a 650-MW Francis unit.
+It shows, in grey scale, the cavitation intensity as acquired by the sensor on guide vane 13 within a time interval covering the passage of four guide vanes.
+The notation 13/2, 11/3, etc. follows a v/b-scheme presenting the cavitation components caused on runner blade b behind guide vane v.
+Due to the indivisibility of the numbers of guide vanes and runner blades, 32:13, and the fast reaction of the sensors and electronics, traces of cavitation stemming from all the active v/b-combinations are revealed and, as shown, the load-dependence of the related cavitation intensity is assessed.
 The three straight lines drawn above the 13/4-trace present the three groups of cavitation mechanisms acting in different load intervals in this particular turbine.
-Thus, there are here up to 3×32×13 cavitation processes, which prove to be independent and thus their intensities assessed vibro-acoustically can be combined as additive.
+Thus, here, there are up to 3×32×13 cavitation processes, which prove to be independent and thus their intensities assessed vibro-acoustically can be combined as additive.
 This is used in the three basic forms of the turbine cavitation characteristics assessed by the multidimensional method:

-I(Ο,Θ,Φ) time dependent quasi-instantaneous local circumferential spatial distribution; here:
+I(Ο,Θ,Φ) time dependent quasi-instantaneous local circumferential spatial distribution, where:

 Ο stands for a set of quantities which specify the operation,